Curating exhibitions2025-07-14T22:01:55+02:00

 The DLightful Services team members have an MA in art history and a lot of experience in the arts as curators and writers of scientific texts.

 Dora also has experience working as a high school teacher, teaching art history, and at the college level, lecturing art history students.
 During her time working at college and as a PhD student, she has published many scholarly, scientific, and popular articles on the topics of art history and visual art.
-You can find the full list of her published works at:
+You can find the full list of her published works:

 We’ve had experience curating solo and group exhibitions of various shapes and sizes, presenting a wide range of artworks in various techniques.